OrlandoPM1410/soc-blue-team-labs/README.md

 Hands-on Blue Team / SOC case studies focused on detection engineering, investigation, and incident response using Windows telemetry.

+This project is part of my cybersecurity learning path focused on Blue Team and SOC analyst skills.

 ## Objectives

 This repository demonstrates: